rptb1/tammy-norie/plan/unsinkability.rst

   It may be difficult and unnecessary to attach the foam very firmly to the hull or liner in these voids, since it is very unlikely to escape in the case of flooding.

-In the case of the mast step, which is made of wood that tends to get wet, it is probably best to allow air circulation and encourage evapouration as much as possible.
+  - In the case of the mast step, which is made of wood that tends to get wet, it is probably best to allow air circulation and encourage evaporation as much as possible.
 Certainly it's necessary to inspect the step regularly.

+  - In the case of the interior lockers, it is probably best to allow air circulation and encourage evaporation in order to prevent osmosis (plan.osmosis-prevention.design.evaporate) [RB-2019-11-25]_.
+[TODO: What about other areas below the waterline, such as in the lockers?]

   See also compartmentalization of interior lockers task [ref?].